 - Fast response time with Adaptive release control

-- Real-time RMS and Reduction display could help in graphically chasing the impact it does in the audio
+- Real-time RMS and Reduction display could help in graphically chasing the impact it does on the audio

 - Preset manager which helps in saving and recalling user presets.

-- Specially built for mastering purpose but also useful in rhythm limiting tasks.
+- Specially built for mastering purposes but is also useful in rhythm-limiting tasks.

-- Works really well when it comes to maximizing the loudness of audio.
+- Works really well when it comes to maximizing the loudness of the audio.